Type 21 frigate: Analysis

 Criticism was levelled at the performance of the type in the Falklands conflict.
-The ships developed cracks in their decks due to the different expansion properties of steel and aluminium.
+The ships developed cracks in their decks due to the different strength and fatigue properties of steel and aluminium.
 This was a vulnerability particularly demonstrated under the severe weather conditions that they encountered in the South Atlantic.
-Steel reinforcing plates were eventually fitted down the sides of the ships.
-Although built to an exacting budget and design specification (and although carrying obsolete anti-aircraft weaponry), they distinguished themselves in a theatre for which they had not been designed.
-As shore bombardment platforms and in lethal, accurate gunfire support for the Royal Marines and British Army landing at San Carlos, they were superb, pinning down any possibility of Argentine army counterattack, but they remained shallow water surface fighting ships, designed for Vosper's export market to provide nations like Libya and Iran with the firepower to replace the United States / UK as western supporting stabilisers under the Kissinger / Healy strategy.
+Steel reinforcing plates were eventually fitted down the sides of the ships and on No. 1 Deck.
+Although built to a tight budget and design specification (and carrying insufficient anti-aircraft weaponry) they distinguished themselves in a theatre for which they had not been designed.
+As shore bombardment platforms and in lethal, accurate gunfire support for the Royal Marines and British Army landing at San Carlos, they were superb, pinning down any possibility of Argentine army counterattack, but they remained shallow water surface fighting ships, designed for Vosper's export market to provide nations like Libya and Iran with the firepower to replace the United States/UK as western supporting stabilisers under the Kissinger/Healy strategy.
 The lack of margin to accept the Type 2031 towed array sealed the fate of the class.

-The class was also criticised for being overcrowded: at 384 ft, they had 177 crewmen compared to 436 ft and 185 crewmen for the Type 23 frigate.
+The class was criticised for being overcrowded: at 384 ft, they had 177 crewmen compared to 436 ft and 185 crewmen for the Type 23 frigate.
 This was important at a time when the Royal Navy was facing a manpower shortage.
-The standard of accommodation for the officers was better than the RN average and the senior ratings enjoyed separate cabins – unlike the petty officers of the Type 42 destroyer of the same era, who slept in bunk rooms.
+However the standard of accommodation for the officers was better than the RN average and the senior ratings enjoyed separate cabins – unlike the petty officers of the Type 42 destroyer of the same era, who slept in bunk rooms.
 The ratings' accommodation was also improved, with four-man sleeping berths leading off from the communal mess deck; again, far better than those of the Type 42 destroyer.
 In essence, the standard of accommodation and fitting were better, especially for officers, because it was a design intended to attract export orders.
-It is very little more than a stretched version of the MK 7 Vospers frigate built for Libya and, other than the fitting of CAAIS, with its electronic and intended weapon fit essentially the same as the Mk 7 prototype in type or level of sophistication.
-In the Type 21, higher automation and the new Mk 8 4.5-inch automatic gun combined with an electronic fit that was in many ways simpler than that of the Leanders or Type 42.
+Higher automation and the new Mk 8 4.5-inch automatic gun combined with an electronic fit meant that the Type 21 was in some ways simpler than that of the Leanders or Type 42.
 The Type 21 class lacked both the long range Type 965 radar carried by most UK warships and the Limbo mortar with its associated sonar.
-Inevitably, that meant a much smaller crew than the Leanders, with little capability to modernise (owing to its small size) and already being close to its topweight limit; the Type 21's days were numbered.
-A decision not to modernise them was made in 1979 even before the Falklands losses.